Welcome to DAY 2!

 Don't have one?
-Try doing some gentle stretching and movement, with or without music, for five minutes before completing the DAY 2 Activity.
+Try doing some gentle stretching and movement for five minutes with or without music before completing the DAY 2 Activity.

 By far, one of the most challenging aspects of letting go of control and feeling more confident in your parenting is shifting your mindset.

 We often have an "idea" of who we think our kids are and why they act the way they do.

 We might use names like the "instigator" or "drama-queen" to describe them.
 We might also feel resentful and out of patience with their behavior.

 If you were raised with punitive discipline or a traditional "do as I say" perspective, your immediate reaction to your child's negative behavior may be to try and STOP it.

 "Behavior is communication."
 Everyone says it - but do you know how to use that information to help your kids?